 Quest University Canada requires confirmation of graduation and an official final secondary school transcript from all incoming first-year students.
 Students will not be allowed to attend classes at Quest until a final transcript confirming graduation has been received.

-You will receive your invoice in late June by mail and it will also be available on the self-serve site.
+You will receive your invoice mid-July by mail.
+It will also be available on the Self-Serve site.

 Once funds have been transferred to Western Union, they will be credited to your Quest University account in Canadian dollars.
 This generally takes 72 hours.

 Contact email@example.com if you have any questions.

 Pre-Arrival Counselling Session